postvakje/oeis-sequences/README.md

 def Axxxxxx(n,offset=1): return next(islice(Axxxxxx_gen(),n-offset,None))
 ```

-where a(*offset*) is the first term returned by the generator, this value of *offset* is the same as the *offset* parameter in the OEIS database.
+where a(*offset*) is the first term returned by the generator.
+This value of *offset* is the same as the *offset* parameter in the OEIS database.

 Some functions `Axxxxxx_gen` contain an optional keyword `startvalue` that returns a generator of terms that are larger than or equal to `startvalue`.